SeanDohertyPhotos/OpenTrivia/README.md

 ## Customization

 You can customize the questions by editing the `questions.js` file.
 Add your own questions and categories to enhance the game.

+### Adding Questions

+To add questions, follow these steps:

+1. Open the `questions.js` file.
+2. Add your questions in the following format:
+    ```javascript
+    const questions = [
+      {
+        question: "What is the capital of France?",
+        choices: ["Paris", "London", "Berlin", "Madrid"],
+        correctAnswer: "Paris",
+        explanation: "Paris is the capital and most populous city of France.",
+        category: "Geography",
+        difficulty: "Highschool"
+      },
+      // Add more questions here
+    ];
+    ```

 ## Contributing